FredrikNoren/ungit/README.md

   2. `echo "test" | gpg --clearsign` # See gpg authentication prompt when gpg is accessed.
   3. Optionally you can save it to keychain. ![gpg_save_screenshot](gpg_save_screenshot.png)

-I understand this is not convenient, but I security is hard.
+I understand this is not convenient, but security is hard.
 And I'd much rather have bit of inconvenience than Ungit having security exposure.

 External Merge Tools